La Casa Solariega de Jose De Diego

-The Casa Solariega de José de Diego, also known as the Lería Esmoris Residence, is a historic home built in 1897 and listed on the National Register of Historic Places.
+The Casa Solariega de José de Diego, also known as the Lería Esmoris Residence, is a historic home built in 1897.
+It was listed on the National Register of Historic Places in 1986 and on the Puerto Rico Register of Historic Sites and Zones in 2003.

 History

 The house was designed by José Sabas Honoré Rivera and built by his father, Victor Honoré Garaud.
 The daughter of the former, Laura Honoré de Cuebas, was the author of the hymn of the University of Puerto Rico, Mayagüez Campus, which would be founded in 1911 by de Diego and she would give birth to a daughter of the same name, who would go on to teach there, in a hospital that would become the university's art museum.
 It was originally built for Santiago Sáenz y Martínez, who later passed it to José de Diego. de Diego resided there for some years, as he was designated prosecutor and president of the Audiencia (Criminal Court) of Mayagüez in 1899 by General Brooke and three years later was elected as the representative for the House of Delegates.
 Later, de Diego's only sister, Pola de Diez, lived in the residence with her husband Alejandro Lull.
 In 1923 it was bought by Fructuoso Lería Domínguez, later passed to his son, Dr. José Pedro Lería Esmoris, who was the then-owner when it was listed in the NRHP, and finally to his daughter Griselda Lería Santana.